 About St. Paul's School of Nursing

-The Nursing Program’s mission is to serve the needs of society by offering an excellent education exemplifying the highest standards for nursing practice.
+The mission of the nursing and allied health programs at Saint Paul’s School of Nursing is to serve the needs of the community by offering an excellent education exemplifying the highest standards for nursing practice.
 Nursing is both an art and a science providing a human service.
-The core values of respect, integrity, compassion and excellence are imbedded throughout the curriculum as the foundation for providing care to all.
+The core values of respect, integrity, compassion and excellence are embedded throughout the curriculum as the foundation for providing care to all.

-The philosophy and objectives of the school guide the planning, implementation and evaluation of the curriculum and the services provided by the school.
+The mission and purpose of Saint Paul’s School of Nursing guides the planning, implementation, and evaluation of the curriculum and the services provided by the School.

 St. Paul’s School of Nursing is institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES).